grmarxer/Openstack/VCP_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

     +--------------------------------------+------------+---------------+-------------+--------------------+-------------+
     ```

-2. Run the following command, one at a time, to inspect the hardware attributes of each node using the UUID:
+2. Run the following command, one at a time, to inspect the hardware attributes of each node using the Nodes `UUID`:
     ```
     (undercloud) [stack@osp16-undercloud ~]$ openstack baremetal introspection start 70edb09e-7338-48b0-9707-edfdf8e115b9
     ```